 TextGrabber scans a photographed area fast and recognizes 60 languages almost error-free.
 The app, however, has a problem with identifying spaces so that you can’t go without some corrections.
 The translation feature with 90 languages is handy because you don’t need an additional translation tool or app.
 The quality of the translated text is similar to GoogleTranslate.
 So you should check the translation afterwards.

 TextGrabber is a fee-based app and costs $5.49.
 If you want to use the translation feature you will have to pay another $4.49 (state: 6/28/2017).
 This investment would be worth it if you often need fast translations and want to avoid the detour with GoogleTranslate or another service.

 Here you’ll find TextGrabber.

 Instead of scanning entire documents you could also scan specific lines or paragraphs.
 This is especially easy using a Pen Scanner as a fast document scanner.
 You just use the pen to mark the line or paragraph you want to scan and it will be scanned directly to your iPhone.
-We compared three different models for you.
-Learn more about Pen Scanners here.

 If you mostly need an app for scanning documents, we would recommend “camScanner” as the best scanning app.
 The app scans even documents that don’t have a flat surface or lay flat on a table.
 You can crop the document accordingly.
 The quality of the scanned documents is good even under bad light conditions and the scanning is fast.
 Therefore, the app delivers what it promises.